Edderic/breathesafe/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running on Mac OS
+This README would normally document whatever steps are necessary to get the application up and running on Mac OS.

 # Ask Edderic for your AWS credentials
 AWS credentials will help us programmatically dump databases and import them.